 In the summer of 1873, Sheriff Mason was arrested and charged with murder.
 He was held in the Drew County jail until the next meeting of the circuit court.
 Colonel John A. Williams was appointed a special judge in the case, and a grand jury was selected.
 According to the Arkansas Gazette, local citizens were hopeful a grand jury would punish the parties who were guilty of the murders of the white men during the Chicot County massacre.
 However, Williams dismissed the grand jury, and Mason was set free.

 When Elisha Worthington, Mason’s father, died in 1873, he left no will.
-Mason and his sister, Martha, filed a court case to receive a portion of Worthington’s inheritance.
+Mason and his sister, Martha, filed a court case to receive a portion of Worthington’s estate.
 They won the case in Chicot County Court, but other heirs of Worthington challenged the decision in a series of appeals that went all the way to the U.S. Supreme Court.
 The case was settled in 1879, five years after Mason’s death.
-The Supreme Court ruled that since Worthington had taken Martha to the free state of Ohio to be educated, the relationship between master and slave was dissolved.
-Martha who had returned to Arkansas as a free person was thus eligible to inherit.
+The Supreme Court ruled that since Worthington had taken Mason to the free state of Ohio to be educated, the relationship between master and slave was dissolved.
+Mason, who had returned to Arkansas as a free person, was thus eligible to inherit.

 James W. Mason died in Chicot County of unknown causes in November 1874.
 He was thirty-three at the time of his death.